SugarAI-HQ/CopilotOne/sdks/js/README.md

-# Copilot One Web SDK
+# SugarAI SDK for Web/React Apps

 Supercharge your existing Web/React App with a Siri-like AI Assistant.